 To make this easier, look at your grocery list.
 Write down the vegetables you buy the most for cooking and snacking.
 Lettuce, carrots, potatoes, tomatoes, beans, spinach, squash, peas, garlic, and onions are common choices here.

-Related Post: How To Plan A Vegetable Garden Layout
+Related Post: How To Design A Vegetable Garden Layout

 Step 2 – Why Do You Want To Grow Vegetables?